vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/healthmonitor.md

 ### Using HealthMonitor with Gateway API

-HealthMonitor CRDs can be used with Gateway API HTTPRoute resources in two ways:
+HealthMonitor CRDs can be used with Gateway API HTTPRoute resources by directly referencing them in HTTPRoute backendRefs filters using ExtensionRef:

-#### Direct Attachment to HTTPRoute

-HealthMonitor can be directly referenced in HTTPRoute backendRefs filters using ExtensionRef:

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1